lotus321/browser-credentials/README.md

 ### Parsing with Database Library
 Using the Sqlite3 DLL is the recommended approach as it simplifies the process of parsing the login credentials and runs on both 32 & 64 bits Windows.
 To reduce the size of the executable file, the dll library is not staticaly linked.
 Instaed, the library is fetched from a remote server and dynamically loaded into the process's memory space.
 This is necessary becasue certain security programs, AVs in particular, will prevent a program from saving an executable file.
 By executing the DLL in-memory, the program cannot depend on the windows loader (and certainly can't use the `LoadLibrary` WinAPI).
 To function as intended, the program will have to manually allocate memory (with executable rights), resolve all external dependences, perform base relocation, locate the entry point and finally pass control to the DLL.

 ### Raw Binary Parsing
-To avoid statically linking a large library file, the second approach parses the login credentials manually.
+To avoid statically linking a large library file, this approach parses the login credentials manually.
 As stated earlier, the username\email is stored in plain.
-Using a Hex Editor, the Login Data file is analysed
+Using a Hex Editor, the Login Data file is analysed manually parsed, using Inline Assembler, to locate the password BLOB.
-In the second approach, the dependence on the Sqlite3 (database) DLL, and manually parsed the database file to locate the password BLOB, and copy the corresponding 260 bytes of data But why go through all this trouble?
+But why go through all this trouble?
 The second approach was more about challenging myself and playing around with Assembler code.